AutoxingTech/axbot_rest_book/docs/reference/iot_devices.md

 A hardware controller must be installed so the door can talk to nearby robots.
 Each controller has a MAC address.
 In the [`overlay` field](../reference/overlays.md#auto-door) of the map, the MAC address and whereabouts of the door (modeled as a polygon) should be provided.

+The nearby auto-doors and theirs states can be visualized with Websocket [Nearby Auto Doors](../reference/websocket.md#nearby-auto-doors)

 With this information, here is how the robots talk to a door:

 * From the robot side: